 Each IFQ Permit Holder, IPQ Permit Holder, and Community Representative must complete, sign, and submit Parts I and II of this application in order for exemption to be effective.

-The effective date of the exemption is the day after NMFS receives a completed inseason application.
-NMFS prohibits any delivery of individual fishing quota (IFQ) crab or use of individual processing quota (IPQ) outside of the designated region prior to the effective date.
+The effective date of the exemption is the day after NMFS receives a complete inseason notice.
+NMFS prohibits any delivery of individual fishing quota (IFQ) crab or use of individual processing quota (IPQ) outside of the designated region prior to the effective date of the exemption.

-An exemption from regional delivery requirements would be valid for the remainder of the crab fishing season during which the Inseason Application was submitted to NMFS.
+An exemption from regional delivery requirements would be valid for the remainder of the crab fishing season during which the inseason notice was submitted to NMFS.

 Federal regulations require that crab harvested with IFQ designated for delivery to a processor in either the North Region or South Region, must be delivered in that region.
 Likewise crab purchased with IPQ designated for processing in either the North Region or South Region, must be processed in that region.